New Bank of India

 New Bank of India was established in 1936, in Lahore by Mulk Raj Kohli, a professor of Economics turned banker.
 It moved its head office to Amritsar in 1947, and then to New Delhi in 1956.
 It acquired Didwana Industrial Bank in 1965, Chawla Bank in 1969, and Sahukara Bank in 1971.
 Earlier New Bank of India had acquired Punjab & Kashmir Bank.

+The bank was established in 1968 as a private sector bank and was nationalised in 1980 during the second phase of bank nationalisation in India.